MOORESVILLE, N.C. — The Mooresville police chief submitted his letter of resignation Thursday, according to town officials.

-The Interim Town Manager Ryan Rase told our news partner the Mooresville Tribune that the third-party organization has been investigating since February and has conducted more than 70 interviews.
+Interim Town Manager Ryan Rase told our news partner the Mooresville Tribune that the third-party organization has been investigating since February.

 "I was a little shocked -- makes you wonder why," resident Brian Reeves said.

-During Monday night's commission meeting, several people showed their support for the chief after the announcement.
+At a commission meeting earlier this year, several people showed their support for the chief after the announcement.

-Officials said while Williams is on administrative leave, Deputy Chief Gerald Childress will lead the department.
+While Williams was on administrative leave, Deputy Chief Gerald Childress was leading the department.

 "I'm surprised,” resident Laura Brosseau said.
 “It’s a small town.
 There’s not a lot of secrets in a small town.
 To hear about it, it’s concerning.
 “You’d like to know more.
 You’re also concerned for both parties involved -- is it fair and true?"

-The mayor and town manager said Tuesday they couldn't comment on personnel matters.
+The mayor and town manager had said they couldn't comment on personnel matters.